-In Japan’s local government system, prefectures and municipalities administer local affairs in accordance with a provision of the Japanese Constitution.
-For example, municipalities are focused on the operation of public services such as education, social welfare, water and sewage services, while prefectural responsibilities may cover multiple municipalities over a wider area.
-Fukuoka City, on the other hand, is authorized to perform some of the prefectural responsibilities.
-This is because a city with a population of over 500,000 is entitled to greater authority than other municipalities and is designated as such by a government ordinance.Local public entities are comprised of a decision-making assembly and a leader of an executive body.
-The assembly has the supreme authority to make decisions on agenda submitted to the assembly for discussion.
-The leader’s role is to instruct and supervise government employees to execute what has been decided by the assembly.
-Assembly members and the leader are both elected, and better governance is ensured through separation of powers, checks and balances, and cooperation.
+In Japan’s local government system, prefectures and municipalities oversee local affairs in accordance with the Japanese Constitution.
+For example, municipalities focus on public services such as education, social welfare and water supply and sewage services.
+On the other hand, prefectural governments are responsible for multiple municipalities over a wider area.
+The City of Fukuoka, however, is authorized to perform some prefectural-level responsibilities, because the city is a government ordinance-designated city with a population of over 500,000.
+This status means the city is entitled to greater authority than other municipalities.Local public entities comprise a decision-making assembly or council and the leader of the executive body.
+The assembly has the overall authority to make decisions on agenda items submitted to the assembly for discussion.
+The leader’s role is to instruct and supervise government employees to carry out what has been decided by the assembly.
+Assembly members and the leader are directly elected by the electorate, and better governance is ensured through the separation of powers, mutual checks and cooperating with each other.

-The Fukuoka City Council consists of 62 members elected from seven electoral constituencies coinciding with the City,s administrative wards, each of which has a set quota of Councilors to elect.
+Citizens aged 18 years and older have the right to vote in city council elections.
+Citizens aged 25 years and older can run for council.
+The Fukuoka City Council consists of 62 members elected from seven electoral constituencies that correspond with the city’s administrative wards, each of which has a set quota of councilors to elect.

 Petitions and Lobbying

-Citizens can make their requests about public administration to the City Council.
-If they go through a City Councilor, such an act is called a petition.
-Otherwise they are allowed to directly lobby the City Council.
-The contents of petitions are reviewed by a council committee before the Council itself chooses to adopt the petition or not.
-Petitioners are notified of the outcome, and adopted petitions are passed to the relevant department, such as the Mayor, to be implemented.
+Citizens can make requests about public administration to the City Council through petitions.
+This process can be done either through a city councilor or through a direct lobby to the City Council, but both are submitted in writing.
+The contents of petitions are reviewed by a council committee before the Council itself chooses whether to adopt the petition or not.
+Petitioners are then notified of the outcome, and adopted petitions are passed to the relevant department, such as the Mayor, to be implemented.

 Observing a City Council Session

-The Chairperson, Vice Chairperson, and members of the Election Management Committee are elected by the City Council.
+The chairperson, vice chairperson and members of the Election Management Committee are elected by the City Council.

-Submission of Opinions in Writing
+Submission of Written Opinions

 Chairperson and Vice Chairperson

-The Chairperson and Vice Chairperson of the City Council are elected from among the members of the council.
-The Chairperson of the City Council represents the City Council and presides over its meetings.
-The Vice Chairperson of the City Council takes over the duties of the Chairperson in his/her absence.
+The chairperson and vice chairperson of the City Council are elected from its members.
+The chairperson of the City Council represents the Council and presides over its meetings.
+The vice chairperson takes over the duties of the chairperson in his/her absence.

 Committees of a small number of people are established for the technical review of proposed legislation.
-There are three types of committees: Standing Committees, Special Committees and City Council Management Committees.
+There are three types of committees: standing committees, special committees and City Council management committees.

 City Council Management Committee